Pray (MC Hammer song)

-"Pray" is a song released in August 1990 by Capitol as the third single from American rapper and dancer MC Hammer's third album, Please Hammer Don't Hurt 'Em (1990).
+"Pray" is a song from American rapper and dancer MC Hammer's third album, Please Hammer Don't Hurt 'Em (1990).
 Produced by Hammer, the song heavily samples Prince's 1984 song "When Doves Cry", the first of just a few times that Prince allowed samples of his compositions.
 The track also interpolates Faith No More's "We Care a Lot".
 The word "pray" is mentioned 147 times during the song, setting the record for the number of times a song title is repeated in an American Top 40 hit.

-"Pray" became MC Hammer's biggest hit on the US Billboard Hot 100, where it peaked at number two.
+Capitol Records released "Pray" as the third single from Please Hammer Don't Hurt 'Em in August 1990.
+It became MC Hammer's biggest hit on the US Billboard Hot 100, where it peaked at number two.
 The track also became a top-40 hit in multiple countries, and helped make Please Hammer Don't Hurt 'Em the number-one album of the year.
 The song was certified gold in the US on November 26, 1990 (with sales over 500,000 copies).
-The song, accompanied with music videos, has appeared on several compilation albums, including: Greatest Hits, Back 2 Back Hits and The Hits.
+The song, accompanied with music videos, has appeared on several compilation albums, including Greatest Hits, Back 2 Back Hits, and The Hits.
 It also appeared in Please Hammer Don't Hurt 'Em: The Movie (1990).